 Offline analysis was performed using Brain Vision Analyzer software (Brain Products GmbH, Munich, Germany).
-EEG data were re-referenced offline to the average of TP9 and TP10 (located adjacent to the mastoids) and band-pass filtered with cutoffs at .1 and 30 Hz.
-The EEG was segmented for each trial, beginning 200 ms before feedback onset and continuing for 1000 ms. The EEG for each trial was corrected for blinks and eye movements using the method developed by Gratton et al. $^{52}$ Specific intervals for individual channels were rejected in each trial using a semi-automated procedure, with physiological artifacts identified by the following criteria: a voltage step of more than $50.0~\mu\text{V}$ between sample points, a voltage difference of $300.0~\mu\text{V}$ within a trial, and a maximum voltage difference of less than $.50~\mu\text{V}$ within 100 ms intervals.
-At the initial start of the doors task the mean impendence level for the entire sample at cite PZ was $6.80~k\Omega$ with SD = $6.05~k\Omega$ and a maximal impendence value = $30~k\Omega$ and a mode of $2.00~k\Omega$ .
+EEG data were re-referenced offline to the average of TP9 and TP10 (located adjacent to the mastoids) and band-pass filtered with cutoffs at 0.1 and 30 Hz.
+The EEG was segmented for each trial, beginning 200 milliseconds before feedback onset and continuing for 1,000 milliseconds.

+The EEG for each trial was corrected for blinks and eye movements using the method developed by Gratton $et~al.^{51}$ Specific intervals for individual channels were rejected in each trial using a semi-automated procedure, with physiological artifacts identified by the following criteria: a voltage step of more than 50.0 μV between sample points, a voltage difference of 300.0 μV within a trial, and a maximum voltage difference of less than 0.50 μV within 100-millisecond intervals.
+At the initial start of the doors task, the mean impedence level for the entire sample at site Pz was 6.80 k Ω with SD $= 6.05~k\Omega$ and a maximal impedence value $= 30~k\Omega$ and a mode of 2.00 k Ω .